mclarence/Hotel-Management-System/README.md

 ## Project Structure
 The project utilises a monorepo structure using [Nx](https://nx.dev/).
 The project is split into two main applications, the frontend and the backend.
 The frontend is a React application and the backend is a ExpressJS application.
 The project also contains a shared library that contains shared models between the frontend and backend.

+Test specification files are stored in the hotel-management-system-backend folder under src -> tests.
 ```
 apps/
 ├─ hotel-management-system/ -- Frontend